sarru1291/w2json-nodejs-cli-app/README.md

 This JSON data can be parsed into any application to analyse the crime rate or the behaviour of the criminal and other kind of analysis.
 <hr>
 <h2> How to use</h2>
 To run this application, Node.js must be installed.
-To install Download the Node.js source code or a pre-built installer for your platform from this link: [https://nodejs.org/en/download/]<br>
+To install, Download the Node.js source code or a pre-built installer for your platform from this link: [https://nodejs.org/en/download/]<br>
 Following are given command to guide you how to use this application<br><br>

 * To see all the commands detail and its usage <br>